I5UCC/I5UnityTools/README.md

 # I5UnityTools
 Just a few things that make my Avatar Creation workflow a bit easier.
+I'll add stuff on the go.

 All tools located in `Tools/I5Tools`